 “For truly against Your holy Servant Jesus, whom You anointed, both Herod and Pontius Pilate, with the Gentiles and the people of Israel, were gathered together (passive voice) 28 to do whatever Your hand and Your purpose determined before to be done.”
 (Acts 4:27-28)

 How could God predetermine Christ’s death on our behalf according to His purpose which He established from creation if He cannot know and determine the future?
-Here in Peter’s statement we see that not only was Christ’s crucifixion predetermined by God but also that all the volitional choices of each and every individual involved including Herod, Pontius Pilate, the Gentiles and the people of Israel were foreseen and included in God’s predetermined plan for the ages.
+Here we see that not only was Christ’s crucifixion predetermined by God, but also that all the volitional choices of each and every individual involved were foreseen, including Herod, Pontius Pilate, the Gentiles and the people of Israel, and they were included in God’s predetermined plan for the ages.
 If either Herod or Pilate had chosen to act differently, the crucifixion would have never taken place.
 If the Jews had asked that Jesus be released instead of Barabbas, He would not have been crucified.
 Each of them did exactly what God had predetermined would take place.
 The same is true concerning the details of Judas’ betrayal (Matt 26:24;27:9).
-This is in agreement with Acts 15:18 where it says: “Known to God from eternity are all His works.”
+This is in agreement with Acts 15:18 where it says: “Known to God from eternity are all His works.” [iii]